eth-cscs/sarus/doc/user/user_guide.rst

 alternative expansion directory.

-As with images from 3rd party registries, to use or remove loaded images you need to enter the full image descriptor.
+As with images from 3rd party registries, to use or remove loaded images you need to enter the image descriptor (repository[:tag]) as displayed by the :program:`sarus images` command in the first two columns.

 Removing images
 ---------------